clock - Kernel object used to track the progress of time.

 - The frequency adjustment of the clock (deviation from nominal expressed in ppm)

-- The absolute error estimate of the clock (expressed in nanoseconds)
+- The absolute error bound estimate of the clock (expressed in nanoseconds)

 Changes to a clocks transformation occur during the syscall itself.
 The specific reference time of the adjustment may not be specified by the user.